pub struct PipelineJob<'a> { /* private fields */ }Implementations§

 The list provided must match the permissions specified within the node

-using requires_permission
+using requires_permission.

 NOTE: While this method is called at a node-level for auditability, the emitted yaml grants permissions at the job-level.